|

 This

-(white circles), Pre-Sumerian culture centers (white triangles), sites
+(white circles), 3 Pre-Sumerian culture centers (white triangles), 4

-look at the four centers we find the oldest urban cities.
-Elba in
+look at the four centers we find some of the oldest urban cities.
+Elba

 Syria,